Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

 From here we head into Havana.
 Those wishing may visit the Mercado San Jose where dozens of painters display their art in an old marine warehouse.
 Others may wish to revist the streets of Havana Vieja where the glories of a once-booming Havana are still evident in the architecture.

-We dine out in one of the city’s many classy paladars with a flare before returning to our hotel.
+We dine out in one of the city’s many classy paladars with a flare before returning to our casa.

 Dates & Rates